-The report marked one new death attributed to COVID-19, bringing the total number of COVID deaths reported so far for May to five, and the total number of COVID deaths reported so far this year to 118.
+The report marked one new death attributed to COVID-19, bringing the total for July to 17 deaths attributed to COVID-19 and the total number of COVID deaths reported so far this year to 138*.

 The report marked three people infected with COVID-19 in other provinces before entering Phuket since Jan 1, as well as eight returning from other countries and testing positive, and zero COVID patients brought back to Phuket under the “Bring Phuket people home”.

 The report still marked 6,391 Phuket Sandbox arrivals who tested positive for the virus after landing on the island since Jan 1, and 2,906 Test & Go tourists who tested positive on arrival since Jan 1.

 According to the report for July 27, there are 84 people under medical care or supervision, 11 fewer than the 95 reported yesterday.

 The report also marked 23 people discharged from medical care for COVID infection yesterday ‒ but did not give a total for the number of patients released from medical care since Jan 1.

 The report recorded 193 people testing positive by antigen test kit (ATK), while the total number of people reported as currently being held at ‘COVID-19 Care Centers’ across the island remained at zero.

 According to the report for July 27, there are 20 ‘Red’ patients (zero change), 66 ‘Yellow’ patients (+6) but did not list the number of ‘Green’ patients.